 “My true loyalty lies with the people,” he says defiantly after a tidy verbal flashback of his own personal history, and masterfully calls her bluff with a one-two punch of truth and flattery.
 What a courtier.

-Into the fray steps Melisandre of Asshai, who brushes off the whole Stannis Baratheon thing as human error (that human error lasted at least four seasons and ended with her burning a young girl, thanks for stretching that out) and continues to believe in the prince who was promised.
-When Dany points out that she isn’t a prince, not having the prerequisite penis Missandei engages in a little bit of revisionism, claiming the High Valyrian word for prince doesn’t actually mean prince, it could mean prince or princess.
+Into the fray steps Melisandre of Asshai, who brushes off the whole Stannis Baratheon thing as human error (an “error” that lasted at least four seasons and ended with her burning a young girl, thanks for stretching that out) and continues to believe in the prince who was promised.
+When Dany points out that she isn’t a prince, not having the prerequisite penis, Missandei engages in a little bit of revisionism, claiming the High Valyrian word for prince doesn’t actually mean prince, it could mean prince or princess.
 How convenient.
 Hard to tell if this is the exact end G.R.R.M had in mind, but eh.
 We’ve strayed this far from canon and are deep into fan fiction territory anyway.
 Let the Dany is Azor Ahai theories abound!

 Anyway, Melisandre’s purpose becomes clear.
 She’s at Dragonstone to pimp out Jon Snow, the conduit that connects the being of fire and the being of ice.
 “Summon him,” she urges Dany.

 Meanwhile at Winterfell, it isn’t a dark and stormy night.
 It’s a grey, cold day.
 Jon has shared Tyrion’s invitation to RVSP at Dragonstone with his own advisers.
 Everyone agrees it’s likely a trap, there being no good endings for Starks every time they’re summoned to appear in the south.